-Also, as stated under "Approval of the Independent Review Committee" on page 10 the IRC has approved standing instructions to permit the Counsel Funds to invest in the securities of issuers related to us.
+Also, as stated under "Approval of the Independent Review Committee" the IRC has approved standing instructions to permit the Counsel Funds to invest in the securities of issuers related to us.
 To date, certain Counsel Funds have relied on standing instructions from the IRC in order to invest in securities of issuers related to us.